AndreiCravtov/react-spring-csr/README.md

 ## Options
 1. You can edit the `pom.xml` file to add more dependencies to Spring, like support for GraphQL
-2. You can edit the `WebMvcConfiguration` class to modify the URI redirection rules
+2. You can edit the `WebMvcConfiguration` class to modify the URI forwarding rules
 3. You can edit the `error()` method in `MainController` class to modify the error redirection rules